winscripter/ContentDotNet/README.md

     - SDP
     - RTSP (⚠️)
     - RTP (⚠️)

+> [!NOTE]
+> We've released this framework **very early** - so early, that even simple components
+> are still in development.
+Almost all of the work went into the H.264 implementation,
+> though, which is still incomplete.
+The formats/codecs marked with (⚠️) are undone or unimplemented,
+> and we need community help to finish them.

 ## Why this project exists?
 With the rise of multimedia content in applications, there is a growing need for robust and efficient libraries to handle various multimedia formats.